Carpentersbug41/intro_groq_cur/project_docs/PROJECT_DESCRIPTION.md

 ## 3. Core Methodology: The Scripted Pedagogical Flow

-The power of this tool lies in its **scripted pedagogical flow**, meticulously defined in a sequence of over 40 highly-specific prompts (as seen in `app/api/chat/prompts/opinionPrompts.txt`).
+The power of this tool lies in its **scripted pedagogical flow**.
 This is not a free-form conversation; it is a deterministic, expert-designed diagnostic process that ensures every student receives the same rigorous, high-quality analysis.

+This flow is defined and executed by a powerful and flexible **YAML-based flow engine**.
+Instead of a rigid script, the conversational logic is defined in human-readable `.yaml` files (like `app/api/chat/flows/opinion_mbp.yaml`).
+These files orchestrate a series of actions—such as showing content, calling an LLM for analysis, or branching based on user input—to guide the student through the structured curriculum.
+This architecture allows for rapid development, easy modification, and creation of new learning modules.

 The AI-led analysis covers critical aspects of essay writing, including: